COMMAND-LABS/social_media_ai_automation_masterclass/14_HeyGen/README.md

 ## How to use this project

-1st sign up for HeyGen (https://app.heygen.com/)
+1st sign up for HeyGen on the https://app.heygen.com/ site

 2nd get a HeyGen API key from the https://docs.heygen.com/ site